nuprl/tag-sound/gf-icfp-2018/talk/README.txt

 - [ ] give presentation
   - [X] torture (2018-08-24 10:00am NEU 366 WVH)
   - [X] nepls   (2018-08-27 10:00am Harvard G115)
-  - [ ] icfp
+  - [ ] icfp 1:30pm Wed Eric Tanter
 - [ ] blog post

 - - -
 # SCRIPT

-s2
-Hi.
-To start off, here are two questions.
-The first asks if type soundness is a binary notion --- in other words, a language is either sound or unsound, and anything in between is not important.
-The second asks whether adding type information to a program can have a negative effect on its performance.
-At a glance it seems like the answer to that one should be ``no'', because more types should give an optimizer more to work with, and nothing else.
-But as scientists, its our job to investigate questions like this systematically

-TODO questions have been considered a solved problem ... migratory typing has re-opened them!

-Thats all I want to say about these for now, and we'll come back to the ideas later.

-s3
+Hi everyone.
+To get started today, I have two OLD questions on the screen.
+The first question asks whether there could be an interesting point between type soundness and unsoundness.
+The second question asks how type soundness affects the performance of typed programs.

+In a normal, fully-typed language these questions are closed.
+But if we move from a typed language to one that mixes typed and untyped code, then we'll see that the questions on the slide are the central questions guiding the research.

+Before we get to that, lets begin at the beginning.
-I am interested in migratory typing, which is the idea of starting with an existing dynamically typed language, designing a static type system to reason about programs written in this language and arriving at a pair of languages --- one statically typed, one dynamically typed, that can interact
+I am interested in migratory typing, which is the idea of starting with an existing dynamically typed language, designing a static type system to reason about programs written in this language and arriving at a pair of languages --- a statically typed language and the original untyped language.

-If you've heard of gradual typing, its very similar, but this constraint of starting from a dynamically typed language is an important difference.
+If you are familiar with gradual typing, migratory typing is very similar;
+the main difference is this constraint of starting with a dynamically-typed language, which leads to important distinctions.

-With that said, related work on gradual typing systems and really any language that combines static and dynamic typing is a useful source of inspiration and the work I'm here to present today started with me trying to make sense of this space

-The swimming pool here represents the design space.
+With that said, gradual typing migratory typing and optional typing all face similar challenges, so its helpful to look at the whole design space for organizing principles.

-Here are a few of the languages in the space, arranged in no particular order.
+Here are a few of the languages in this space, arranged in no particular order.
 There are a lot of names.
-Unfortunately, theres not much we can do to organize.
-One idea is to sort them by release date, from oldest on the left to newest on the right, where the y-axis doesn't mean anything, but this doesn't tell us much except some growth trend.
-We can try grouping by where they came from.
-On the left is a cluster of research languages and on the right are languages that came out of industry.
-Again the y-axis doesn't mean anything, and the second column on the left is only because the first column ran out of space.
-(Lets move on, this isn't a very useful distinction.)
-The next thing I thought to try is grouping the languages by whether they claim to be type sound, or whether they erase types at runtime.
-This is a little more interesting, but if you dig deeper the papers that describe these type soundnesses often have very different theorems!
-In the SafeTS paper for example, soundness is just for the statically-typed part of the language ... theres no soundness for programs that mix typed and untyped code.
-Another thing we can try is grouping by performance, somehow.
-We need to be careful in comparing across languages, but to a first approximation we can say Typed Racket is dead and everything else I guess is not dead.

-s13
-You get the point, there's tons of languages and little in the way of organizing principles.

-s14
-I'm aware of just one other work that attempts a scientific comparison, and thats KafKa by Ben Chung and others.
-Ben is here today, if you want to learn more about that.

-s15
+Here are the same names, organized by when the first appeared.
+On the left we have the oldest mixed-typed languages, on the right we have the newest.
+Again its a lot of languages, and they seem to be multiplying into a small tower of babel.

+At this point I would like to organize the space based on some principles these languages have in common, but unfortunately there is not much be to said.

+We can try grouping by where the languages came from.
+About half, on the left, are academic research projects.
+The others, on the right, came from industry teams.

+We can next try grouping the languages that claim to be type-sound, on the left, with the ones that use types only for static analysis on the right.
+At first glance this is better, but if you read the actual soundness claims of each language on the left they're often very different!
+For example Gradualtalk on the top, preserves types during evaluation, but Grace Pyret and Reticulated preserve something more like type constructors than full types.
+So this grouping is also not very informative.

+One last idea is to try grouping by performance.
+We need to be extremely careful in making performance claims across languages, but at the very least we can agree that Typed Racket is "dead" and the others are more-or-less alive.

+Ok you get the point, the design space is chaos --- disorganized.

+TODO gradual guarantee?

+To my knowledge there has been one effort to characterize existing systems, and thats the work on KafKa by Ben Francesco Paley and Jan.
+KafKa presents four translations from a mixed-typed language to a typed cast language, and talks about how the translations relate to existing systems.

+Today I'm going to show you a different way to organize, which is to start with a mixed-typed language and present three different ways of running the programs.

-Our work presents a way to organize this space by semantics.
-In the paper we have three formal semantics for a common surface language, called the higher-order, erasure, and first-order semantics.
-The names come from the most important part of each, which is the strategy they use to enforce types at the boundary between statically typed and dynamically typed code.
+The three semantics are called the higher-order semantics, first-order semantics, and erasure semantics.
+The names are meant to evoke the essential part of each semantics, which is the strategy they use to enforce types at the boundaries between typed and untyped code.

 To be clear, one main contribution of our paper is a model for one mixed-typed language, one surface-level type system, and three formal semantics.
-So then we can take one program, validated by one surface-level static typing system, and compare the results of running the same code three different ways.
+So then we can take one well-typed program and compare its behaviors.

-Then using the model as a guide, we took Typed Racket as the surface language and added two new compilers.
-The second main contribution of the paper is a performance evaluation comparing the three semantics extracted from the literature on equal source programs.
-This is the first evaluation of its kind and I'm excited to tell you about it.

-TODO based on this work we can draw serious implications for language designers

-s21
+A second contribution is a meta-theory for these semantics.
+Each one enforces different invariants, and these correspond to the different notions of soundness in the literature.

+The third and last contribution is that we used the model as a guide to implement the three semantics for Typed Racket.
+Using this implementation we conducted the first-of-its-kind controlled experiment to measure the performance of each approach.

+We have apples-to-apples soundness, and apples-to-apples performance.

-But first, lets explain the model.
+Lets dive in to the model.
 We have a small grammar of types, and a matching grammar of values.
-I claim these types are the simplest possible to ask all the interesting questions about type soundness; in particular we have a coinductive type for functions, an inductive type for pairs, a base type for integers, and a type for natural numbers that is a subtype of the type for integers.
+The types include a coinductive type for functions, an inductive type for pairs, a base for integers, and a type for natural numbers that is a subtype of the type of integers.
 On the value side, the natural-number literals are a subset of the integer literals.

 This subset relation is extremely important.
 It reflects how programmers use